asimwe1/rust_chatapp/site/guide/requests.md

 Because `&RawStr` implements [`FromParam`], it can be used as the type of a dynamic segment, as in the example above.
 When used as the type of a dynamic segment, a `RawStr` points to a potentially undecoded string.
-By constrast, a `String` is guaranteed to be decoded.
+By contrast, a `String` is guaranteed to be decoded.
 Which you should use depends on whether you want direct but potentially unsafe access to the string (`&RawStr`), or safe access to the string at the cost of an allocation (`String`).